 Disembarking Was so Easy

-When getting off of the ship we had to hand in our room keys, which were just these white reprogrammable cards and we would be given a shore card with our room number on it.
+When getting off of the ship, we had to hand in our room keys, which were just these white reprogrammable cards.
+We would be given a shore card with our room number on it.

 This is how they knew who was on the ship and who was on land.
 I’ve also taken river cruises with other lines that have had a similar method but some do have a process more similar to ocean cruises where you scan your own cruise card.